-Ms. Perczak and her co-counsel, Scott Sullan, have obtained several successful awards for their clients, including:
+Ms. Perczak has obtained many successful awards for her clients, including:

 - $18.2 Million recovery involving drainage and building envelope defects;